 Most of the time, difficulty swallowing is caused by a sore throat.
 In this case your child doesn’t need any tests.

 But if your doctor thinks there might be a serious medical issue causing your child’s difficulty swallowing, the doctor might ask for some special tests.
-This could include imaging, blood tests or an assessment by a speech pathologist.
+These could include an X-ray, an endoscopy, blood tests or an assessment by a speech pathologist.

 Treatment for difficulty swallowing

 Treatment for difficulty swallowing depends on what’s causing the problem.
-For example, if your child has an infection, he might need antibiotics.
+For example, if your child has a bacterial infection, they might need antibiotics.
 Your GP will let you know.

-If your child has difficulty swallowing because of a sore throat, infection or ulcers, avoid giving her spicy or sour foods.
-Offer regular, small sips of water instead.
+If your child has difficulty swallowing because of a sore throat or ulcers, offer your child regular, small sips of water.
+It’s best to avoid giving your child spicy or sour foods.

-If your child has a blocked nose, you can try some normal saline nasal drops or spray.
+If your child has a blocked nose, you can try some saline nasal drops or spray.

-Paracetamol in recommended doses might help if your child is in pain when she tries to swallow.
+Paracetamol or ibuprofen in recommended doses might help if your child is in pain when they try to swallow.